efettf/dotfiles/README.md

 ### 🚀 Modules

 This repository heavily uses Nixos modules system provided by flakes to split the configuration to multiple repositories all sharing the same Nixos settings and inputs.
-Here's a list of all of the required and optional modules (might create more in future):
+Here's a list of all of the required and optional modules (might add more in future):

 <details open><summary>🐚 Required</summary>